stkirchberg/telegram_social-transfer-knot/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green)](https://opensource.org/licenses/MIT)
 [![Telegram](https://img.shields.io/badge/Telegram-Bot-blue.svg)](https://telegram.org/)

 **Social Transfer Knot (STK)** is a hierarchical-decentralized chat network built entirely on Telegram.
-Users can post messages, broadcast them automatically to all other users, and manage their personal nickname — all without storing messages on Telegram servers.
+Users can post messages, broadcast them automatically to all other users, and manage their personal nickname — all without* storing messages on Telegram servers.
+*Telegram stores the messages that are on your device.
+However, Telegram has no overview of the users or who the messages come from, as everything comes “from” the bot.
+So when you search the chats of someone in the group, nothing can be identified as you.
+(Unless the administrator's computer is confiscated, your Telegram IDs will be visible in their databases.)

 ---